tmadlener/podio_benchmarking/results/k4SimDelphes/README.md

 [`read_benchmark`](../../reading_benchmark/read_benchmark.cpp) utility from this repository.

+Make sure that the executable that can be built from it can either be found on `PATH` or directly point the `PODIO_READBENCHMARK_EXE` environment variable to the executable.

 To facilitate the benchmarking some helper scripts are present that run the different benchmark cases several times, before the results are analyzed and an automated report in markdown format is generated and placed in the directory of